-Achieving forgiveness requires very specific strategies for both spouses to follow: this is necessary in order to move past something as serious as an affair.
-My on-demand audio/video crash courses that target infidelity can help.
-So by all means, equip yourself with those strategies.
+Achieving forgiveness requires some specific insights and strategies for both spouses to follow: this is necessary in order to move past something as serious as an affair.
+So by all means, equip yourself with those things.
 But don’t keep looking over your shoulder for forgiveness.

 It’ll catch up to you, I promise.
 And when it does, it’ll be all the sweeter because it will be there to stay.